iotaledger/wiki-legacy/hackathon-guide.md

 ## The IOTA Sandbox

 To make your life at this hackathon easy and you can focus on what matters (building your application), we have made available a Sandbox environment, which basically takes care of all the heavy-lifting for you.
-As such, you can use IOTA by simply making an HTTP(s) call to our sandbox, and that's it.
+As such, you can use IOTA by simply making an HTTP(s) call to our sandbox, and that's it. **Obviously, you shouldn't stresstest the Sandbox and spam it with requests...**

 For more documentation on the Sandbox, please head over to: [http://dev.iotatoken.com/sandbox/](http://dev.iotatoken.com/sandbox/)